 This article gives some detail into the requirements for firm offer of credit marketing letters to consumers that meet your prescreen credit requirements.

-- Indication that the consumer is pre-selected, pre-qualified or pre-approved for a firm offer of credit.
+- An indication that the consumer is pre-selected, or pre-approved for a firm offer of credit.
 The term pre-approved should not be indicated unless the customer is guaranteeing the offer to all who respond, regardless of whether or not the consumer’s credit history has changed.
 Without clearly disclosing that the consumer is pre-selected, pre-qualified or pre-approved this is not a firm offer of credit.

 - Example: You have been pre-qualified to receive a 30-year FHA mortgage with ABC Financial, Inc.

 - A minimum dollar amount is identified that your financial institution is willing to finance.
 It is acceptable for them to indicate an offer will be extended up to a given amount as long as a minimum (‘at least’) dollar amount the consumer will receive is also disclosed.
 This minimum dollar amount must be commensurate with the type of offer, so, for example, we look to a minimum of $4,000 for a new car (most new cars are at least double this amount) and $2,500 for a refinance.
 We look to a minimum of $50,000 for a Residential 1st Mortgage and $10,000 for a Residential home equity; 2nd or 3rd mortgage or home equity line of credit.

 - Clients using the phrase "up to" in their advertisements will need to review the use of this term with their own legal counsel.
 The FTC's view is that financial institutions using these claims should be able to substantiate that consumers are likely to achieve the maximum results promised under normal circumstances.

 - The first page or front of the mailer must include the ‘short’ PRESCREEN & OPT-OUT with type size no smaller than 12-point type